FLameSunRisE/leetcode/solution/easy/892_SurfaceAreaof3DShapes.md

 ## Solution:

-Step 1: Add A and B together
+The title of this question is to ask for the overall area.

-Step 2: Cut the string
+Step 1: calculate the total surface of the cube (4*n+2),

-Step 3: Use set\(\) to find out the number of each string.
-If it is equal to one, return it to ans.
+Step 2: Pick up the adjacent overlapping area, find the minimum value and multiply by 2 (the overlap of the two cubes)

 ## Code: